Harry Kane goals, records, stats, claims to fame: How brilliant is the Tottenham and England striker? | European Qualifiers

 In the month after he became Tottenham Hotspur's most prolific striker of all time, Harry Kane has scored his 54th England goal, breaking the national record he previously shared with Wayne Rooney.

-The 29-year-old struck from the spot in England's opening European Qualifier for UEFA EURO 2024.
+The 29-year-old struck from the spot in England's opening European Qualifier for UEFA EURO 2024 on 23 March 2023.
 UEFA.com pores over his achievements to date and gazes into the crystal ball to see what landmarks could lie on the horizon.

 What they say